nizardrou/BioSAILs-WMS/README.md

 ls -1 data/processed/*/*
 ```

-This behaviour cand be overwritten ib biox by defining a local variable "create_outdir: 0" within the rule that we don't want to have an output directory created.
+This behaviour can be overwritten in biox by defining a local variable "create_outdir: 0" within the rule that we don't want to have an output directory created.

 For example, if we did not want the raw_fastqc rule to have an output directory create within the samples directories by default, we will change it from this,